 The physical movement that comes with gardening can also offer a mental boost, as can simply having something to look forward to or be responsible for, even if it’s just getting up each day to water plants or weed the garden.

 Chronic illnesses, defined as illnesses that last longer than three months and offer regular symptoms and side effects, are on the rise all over the world.
 This alarming fact has researchers wondering why people are less healthy and in more pain than in years past.
 Unfortunately, the prediction is that the occurrence of chronic illnesses will continue to rise.

-Though chronic illnesses tend to plague people long term, there are still ways to lessen the symptoms that aggravate everyday life.
+Though chronic illnesses tend to plague people long-term, there are still ways to lessen the symptoms that aggravate everyday life.
 Gardening is one of them.
-Gardening offers a low-impact form of exercise that allows movement without strain, but still increases the heart rate.
-Exercise is always on the top of list of ways to maintain one’s health or help with ailments, and gardening is not an intimidating form of physical activity.
+Gardening offers a low-impact form of exercise that allows movement without strain but still increases the heart rate.
+Exercise is always on the top of the list of ways to maintain one’s health or help with ailments, and gardening is not an intimidating form of physical activity.

 It’s also likely that if someone grows food items, they are going to eat them.
 Knowing where food comes from and what was put on it helps ensure those eating it of the quality and lack of contamination.
 Chronic illness sufferers can eat a healthier diet while simultaneously avoiding chemicals that may be present in other produce.

 Chronic illnesses present both mental and physical stress, and gardening helps for the former and the latter.
 Alleviating the mental stress that comes with managing a chronic illness by gardening can lessen pain levels and help sufferers avoid falling further into depression or anxiety.